 Aim 1 -

 1a) Standardized Sturge-Weber syndrome registry and clinical database.
 A centralized database and registry is needed to better understand Sturge-Weber syndrome and foster future clinical research.
 This national database is de-identified and housed at the University of South Florida.
-We continue recruiting participants for this aim.
-Data has been analyzed, with a publication currently in press
+Ddata has been analyzed and the research has been published.

 1b) Urine Biomarkers in Sturge-Weber syndrome.
 This project continues to collect urine samples from those with Sturge-Weber syndrome and family members.
 Urine has the potential to be an indicator for disease progression when compared to family members.
 Differences among gender, age, extent of port-wine stain, and severity of clinical neurological functioning have been discovered based on different urine biomarker factors.
-We continue recruiting participants for this aim.
-Data on the port wine scoring subset of this aim has been analyzed, with a publication currently in press.
+Data on port wine scoring subject has been published and remaining data is being analyzed.

 1c) Imaging of the eye in Sturge-Weber syndrome.
 Optical coherence tomography (OCT) images the tissue lining in the back of the eye using light waves, a clinical indication of eye prognosis in Sturge-Weber syndrome.
 We are currently recruiting participants for this aim.

 Aim 2 – Imaging of the brain in Sturge-Weber syndrome.
 Neuroimaging scans provide a detailed view into the inner workings of Sturge-Weber syndrome brain involvement.
 Enrollment has been completed for this study.
 Analysis for publication is underway.